 Driving on the Left

-"Why do you Englishmen drive on the wrong side of the road?"
-As an expat Brit living in Holland I get asked this kind of question all the time.
+“Why do Englishmen drive on the wrong side of the road?”
+I get asked this kind of question all the time.
 But driving on the left is not as wrong as people may think.

-Although there are various conflicting theories, there is some convincing evidence that the Romans drove on the left.
-Napoleon introduced driving on the right in the countries he conquered (which is why Britain and Sweden continued to drive on the left).
+Although there are various conflicting theories, there is some convincing evidence that the Romans kept to the left.
+The reason was that soldiers should at all times be ready to draw their sword (with their right hand) so they passed oncoming people on the left.
+Napoleon was left-handed and would therefore have kept his sword on his right side.
+It is claimed that he therefore ordered his soldiers to keep to the right.
+Anyway, Napoleon introduced driving on the right in the countries he conquered (which is why Britain and Sweden continued to drive on the left).

 But in most of sub-Saharan Africa, except for the former French colonies, people drive on the left because of the British influence.
 They do the same in almost all the countries from Pakistan and India to Australia and New Zealand; only ex-French Indochina and the Philippines, an ex-U.S. colony, drive on the right.

 Even Indonesia (which was briefly occupied by the British two centuries ago) and Thailand (which was never colonized at all) drive on the left.
 So does Japan.
 Korea now drives right, but only because it passed directly from Japanese colonial rule to American (and Russian) influence at the end of the Second World War.
 And I just don’t know why China now drives right, or if it ever drove on the left.

 In South America Suriname and Guyana keep left.
 Argentina did the same until after WW2.